Online MS Frequently Asked Questions

 When is the application deadline for Fall admission?

-Applications and supporting documents must be submitted no later than August 1 in order to be considered for admission.
+Applications and supporting documents must be submitted no later than July 15 in order to be considered for admission.
+Applications will be reviewed and considered for admission as soon as a complete application is submitted through the online portal (this includes transcripts, three letters of recommendation, and GRE/TOEFL scores.)

 How do I apply to the MS Online program?

-Information about this process can be found at: http://biostat.ufl.edu/education/msonline/ms-online-how-to-apply/.
+Information about this process can be found at our application instructions page.